 An NFT is a “non-fungible token,” a digital receipt of sorts for sales and ownership of assets that are digital or physical.
 For our discussion here, we’ll primarily concentrate on their use for digital assets such as graphics, photos, videos, writing, songs, or even more exotic things that can be bought and sold.
 For example, a video highlight of a sports moment, such as a winning basketball shot, can be sold as a collectible.
 Some NFTs also include special perks such as autographed merchandise, events or experiences, or other physical or intangible benefits.

 Are you thinking, “Um, wasn’t that sports highlight on broadcast TV?
 How can it be sold?”
 The file of the art, or whatever memorializes those more exotic things, might be seen and used all over the internet already.
 Though you may purchase “ownership” of this digital file, the creator may still have rights to make money off of it through publishing, licensing, or derivative works.

-It’s like if you bought an original painting, the artist usually retains the copyrights unless otherwise specified in the purchase.
+Think of an original painting: the artist usually retains the copyrights unless otherwise specified in the purchase.
 The NFT is like that original painting.
 You could sell the NFT asset, just as you would an original painting.
 NFTs don’t give buyers the copyrights to it or the ability to license it to others or to display it, though some NFT agreements may include some use rights.

 Tech billionaire Mark Cuban has compared NFTs in the sports arena to trading cards of the past (CNBC).
 Let’s say that the video highlight of a winning touchdown pass of a certain Super Bowl game is an NFT.
 Collector buyers could buy or bid on that highlight, with the more valuable highlights going for bigger price tags.
-In addition to the painting example, I think this is a good explanation of how NFTs can work in fandoms.
+In addition to the painting example, I think this explains how NFTs can work in fandoms.

 What NFTs Are Not